guillaumevincent/guillaumevincent.com/_posts/2015-01-31-OpenSMTPD-Dovecot-SpamAssassin.md

 According to the <a href="http://www.rfc-editor.org/rfc/rfc2181.txt">DNS RFC</a>, an MX record must point to a subdomain, then this subdomain must point to an IP address.
 </p>

-<p>The last line sets the SPF (Sender Policy Framework), a protection to prevent people sending emails with your name
+<p>The last line sets the SPF (Sender Policy Framework), a protection to prevent people sending emails with your domain name.</p>
-domain.</p>

-<p>At the end when everything works it is recommended to increase the TTL to avoid problems such as those <a href="https://medium.com/p/24eb09e026dd">encountered by@ N</a></p>
+<p>At the end when everything works it is recommended to increase the TTL to avoid problems such as those <a href="https://medium.com/p/24eb09e026dd">encountered by @N</a></p>

 <h1>IMAP, get your emails</h1>